bujaraty/test_README/README.md

 The workflow consists of 4 steps

-1. Preprocessing - This step is to generate list of variants and/or information related
+1. Preprocessing - The purpose of this step is to generate list of variants and/or information related.
+This step has to be performed by third party software.
     - Single nucleotide variant (SNV)
     - Structural variant (SV)
     - Microsatellite instability (MSI)